-- a) a safe and secure environment which protects patients, staff, visitors and their property, and the physical assets of the organisation - 1 The PCT effectively manages the health, safety and environmental risks to patients, staff and visitors, including by meeting the relevant health and safety at work and fire legislation, The Management of Health, Safety and Welfare Issues for NHS staff (NHS Employers, 2005) and the Disability Discrimination Act 1995 - 2 The PCT provides a secure environment which protects patients, staff, visitors and their property, and the physical assets of the organisation - b) supportive of patient privacy and confidentiality - 1 The PCT provides services in environments that are supportive of patient privacy and confidentiality, including the provision of single sex facilities and accommodation
+- a) a safe and secure environment which protects patients, staff, visitors and their property, and the physical assets of the organisation - 1 The healthcare organisation effectively manages the health, safety and environmental risks to patients, staff and visitors, including by meeting the relevant health and safety at work and fire legislation, The Management of Health, Safety and Welfare Issues for NHS staff (NHS Employers, 2005) and the Disability Discrimination Act 1995 - 2 The healthcare organisation provides a secure environment which protects patients, staff, visitors and their property, and the physical assets of the organisation - Adequate levels of assurance for this standard can be provided by level 2 and above of the NHSLA's Risk Management Standards for acute trusts. - b) supportive of patient privacy and confidentiality - 1 The healthcare organisation provides services in environments that are supportive of patient privacy and confidentiality, including the provision of single sex facilities and accommodation - Adequate levels of assurance can be provided by an outcome of "excellent" for "privacy and dignity" for each relevant site from Patient Environment Action Teams' assessments 2008.